-This model was released back in the summer of 2018, and in a matter of months it gained popularity among users around the world as a very budget and high-quality solution for amateur 3D printing.
+Creality Ender 3 3D printer is an assembly kit from the Chinese brand Creality3D.
+This model was released back in 2018, and in a matter of months gained popularity among users around the world as a budget and high-quality solution for amateur 3D printing.

-Therefore, you should not be sorry if you did not have time to buy first-tier printers, now the Ender 3 model is much more perfect and more reliable.
+Since the launch of the Ender 3 series on the market, subsequent printers have undergone various upgrades and improvements.
+Therefore, you should not be sorry if you did not have time to buy first-tier printers.
+Today, the Ender 3 model is much more perfect and more reliable.

 There are 3 models in the Ender 3 series:

 - The Ender-3S Pre-Assembled Printer

 The main differences between the Ender-3 Pro and the usual “three-wheel” are the presence of a magnetic sticker for better adhesion and a more powerful Meanwell power supply.

 The Ender-3S is a pre-assembled printer that has all the features of the Pro model, but comes pre-assembled.
 This model is suitable for users who do not want to spend time assembling the printer or are not entirely confident in their abilities.